Make Carbon Count

 Because we can’t do this without you.
 26% of global carbon emissions are created by the food system, fueled largely by our everyday choices.
 Fortunately, Eating for the Earth doesn’t mean giving up great food.

 We believe that the next step in fighting the climate crisis is transparency and traceability.
-That’s why we’re labeling the carbon footprint of every item on our menu and highlighting climate-smart menu options.
+That’s why we’re showing the estimated carbon footprint of every item on our menu and highlighting climate-smart menu options.

 How to Read a Carbon Label

 This stands for “kilograms of carbon dioxide equivalent”.
 Carbon dioxide (CO2) accounts for most human-caused greenhouse gas (GHG) emissions.
-But there are other greenhouse gases, so these are converted into the common unit CO2e (carbon dioxide equivalent).
+But there are other greenhouse gases, so these are converted into the common unit CO2e.

 Carbon footprint labels on in-store menu boards include the item's recommended dressing.